-- (1) The required information that a retail marketer is to provide to a small customer is information in relation to the following: - (a) all applicable prices, charges and benefits to the customer (to the extent both are not otherwise part of prices), early termination payments and penalties, security deposits, service levels, concessions or rebates, billing and payment arrangements and how any of these matters may be changed (including, where relevant, when changes to prices will be notified by the retailer to the customer); - (b) the commencement date and duration of the contract, the availability of extensions, and the termination of the contract if the customer moves out during the term of the contract; - (c) if any requirement is to be or may be complied with by an electronic transaction-how the transaction is to operate and, as appropriate, an indication that the customer will be bound by the electronic transaction or will be recognised as having received the information contained in the electronic transaction; - (d) the rights that a customer has to withdraw from the contract during the cooling off period, including how to exercise those rights; - (e) the customer's right to complain to the retailer in respect of any energy marketing activity of the retail marketer conducted on behalf of the retailer and, if the complaint is not satisfactorily resolved by the retailer, of the customer's right to complain to the energy ombudsman. - (2) The required information, when given in a written disclosure statement, must include or be accompanied by a copy of the market retail contract.
+- (1) The required information that a retail marketer is to provide to a small customer is information in relation to the following: - (a) all applicable prices, charges, early termination payments and penalties, security deposits, service levels, concessions or rebates, billing and payment arrangements and how any of these matters may be changed; - (b) the commencement date and duration of the contract, the availability of extensions, and the termination of the contract if the customer moves out during the term of the contract; - (c) if any requirement is to be or may be complied with by an electronic transaction-how the transaction is to operate and, as appropriate, an indication that the customer will be bound by the electronic transaction or will be recognised as having received the information contained in the electronic transaction;

+- (d) the rights that a customer has to withdraw from the contract during the cooling off period, including how to exercise those rights; - (e) the customer's right to complain to the retailer in respect of any energy marketing activity of the retail marketer conducted on behalf of the retailer and, if the complaint is not satisfactorily resolved by the retailer, of the customer's right to complain to the energy ombudsman. - (2) The required information, when given in a written disclosure statement, must include or be accompanied by a copy of the market retail contract.